 - sharing a joke

 As an analogy, I will call these use cases the 3 parrots.
-They will echo back a message we tell it (reminds me of the hypno-parrot emoji).
+They will echo back a message we tell them (reminds me of the hypno-parrot emoji).

 Walk the Plank: Write Scripts